-Art Historian & Private Advisor
+Art Historian & Advisor to Collectors of Contemporary Art

 Background